Why does WebRTC need a dedicated subsystem for connecting? #

 RFC 5780 defines a method for running a test to determine your NAT Type.
-This would be useful because you would know ahead of time if direct connectivity was possible.
+This is useful because you would know ahead of time if direct connectivity is possible.

 TURN (Traversal Using Relays around NAT) is defined in RFC 5766 is the solution when direct connectivity isn’t possible.
 It could be because you have two NAT Types that are incompatible, or maybe can’t speak the same protocol!
 TURN can also be used for privacy purposes.
 By running all your communication through TURN you obscure the client’s actual address.